digitalfabrik/integreat-app/README.md

 Both projects are whitelabelled with different [build configs](build-configs/README.md).

-There are also separate sub-projects used by both projects:
+There are also separate subprojects used by both projects:

 - **[translations](translations/README.md)**: Translated texts and utilities to manage them
-- **[shared](shared/README.md)**: Contains common shared utilities, for example related to implementation of the endpoints (v3) of the integreat cms
+- **[shared](shared/README.md)**: Contains commonly shared utilities, for example, related to implementation of the endpoints (v3) of the integreat cms
 - **[build-configs](build-configs/README.md)**: Configuration files to build different versions of the apps

 ## Getting Started

 ### Prerequisites

-_We recommend to use either a Linux distribution or MacOS for development.
+_We recommend using either a Linux distribution or macOS for development.
-If you want to develop on Windows anyway, we recommend to use the `Windows Subsystem for Linux (WSL)` and follow the docs [here](./docs/wsl-setup.md) first._
+If you want to develop on Windows anyway, we recommend using the `Windows Subsystem for Linux (WSL)` and follow the docs [here](./docs/wsl-setup.md) first._

 - Rate our apps in the [PlayStore](https://play.google.com/store/apps/developer?id=T%C3%BCr+an+T%C3%BCr+-+Digitalfabrik+gGmbH)